YosukeSugiura/ImageQualityAssesment/README.md

 But **trainng is possible only on your PC**.
 (Training on google colab is in the future.)

-**Reference Paper**
+**[Reference Paper]**
 will appear soon

-# Method
+# Overview

 ## Network Model

 This method is based on Convolutional Neural Network (CNN).
 The structure is shown in the following figure.
+In this system, the output value takes continuous values.
+Several convolutional layers have a role in extracting the underlying image features.
 ![Structure](https://github.com/YosukeSugiura/ImageQualityAssesment/blob/master/structure.png)
 - Activation Function :   Parametric ReLU (Output :  Linear)